 - As high volumes of product commonly go through such environments, adequate control procedures are necessary to account for all product at all stages of production. - Production starts within the Wafer-fab; here the silicon wafers undergo the diffusion processing.
 Computer tracking at wafer level throughout the process is commonplace.
 The wafers are then taken into the test area.
 Testing of each TOE occurs to assure conformance with the device specification.
-The wafers are then delivered for assembly onto the composite products. - The authorized front-end plant involved in the manufacturing of the TOE can be ST ROUSSET (FRANCE) or GLOBAL FOUNDRIES FAB 6 (SINGAPORE). - The authorized EWS plant involved in the testing of the TOE can be ST Rousset (France) or ST Toa Payoh (Singapore). - Wafers are then scribed and broken such as to separate the functional from the nonfunctional ICs.
-The latter is discarded in a controlled accountable manner.
-The good ICs are then packaged in phase 4, in a back-end plant.
-When testing, programming or deliveries are done offsite, ICs are transported and worked on in a secure environment with accountability and traceability of all (good and bad) products.
+The wafers are then delivered for assembly onto the composite products. - The authorized front-end plant involved in the manufacturing of the TOE is ST Rousset. - 45 The authorized EWS plant involved in the testing of the TOE is ST ROUSSET.